PrieJos/qossnc-krb5/README.md

 This is a wrapper library that implements a SNC adapter for using MT Kerberos 5 in SAP environments.
 It is based on SNC adapter skeleton provided by SAP at reference \[1\].

+This project is still in a very alpha stage.
 So far it is only supported in Linux x86\_64.
 Still work in progress support for Windows x64.

 References
 ==========